hfthair/TweetScraper/README.md

 3. runner

-	runner.py is used to crawl history of tweets from users crawled by TweetScraper
+	runner.py is used to crawl history of tweets from users crawled by Search Spider

 		python TweetScraper/runner.py 500